Can Cats Eat Cucumber? What You Need to Know

 - Grapefruits

-The first four are all citrus fruits that contain high citric acid levels.
-The acid can cause your cat numerous health problems.
+The first four are all citrus fruits that contain high citric acid levels, psoralens, and essential oils.
+These compounds may cause your cat numerous health problems.
 Avoid giving your cat the juice and even the peels, stem, and leaves.
-A cat that eats a small part of those citrus fruits will experience an upset stomach.
-A lot more will lead to vomiting and diarrhea.
+A cat that eats a small part of those citrus fruits will experience an upset stomach with depression, vomiting, and diarrhea, while skin issues are also possible.

 The fifth fruit is coconut.
-Never feed your cat any part of the coconut fruit, including the water and flesh.
+Never feed your cat any water, milk, or coconut flesh.
 Cats tend to experience digestive issues when they consume these parts of the coconut fruit.
-It’s because coconut water is high in potassium which can harm your feline friend.
+It’s because coconut water contains oils and potassium which can harm your feline friend if they ingest too much.

 It’s not only fruits that can be harmful to cats.
 Even some vegetables and herbs can cause some health problems.
 Cats should never eat vegetables and herbs like: